 Who needs a bartending license in Illinois?

-Any individual who serves, sells, or handles alcoholic beverages in Illinois must obtain a bartending license.
-This includes bartenders, servers, bar managers, and other personnel involved in selling and serving alcoholic beverages.
+Anyone who serves, sells, or handles alcoholic beverages in Illinois must obtain a bartending license.
+This includes bartenders, servers, bar managers, and other personnel selling and serving alcoholic beverages.

 How do I obtain a bartending license in Illinois?